Merry Christmas! Buy One Get One Free Code: GSBOGO

 Printable PD ruler

 Print PD ruler at 100% size.
-Do not use 'scaling' or 'fit' setting.
-Print setting should be actual size.
+Do not use the 'scaling' or 'fit' setting.
+The print setting should be the actual size.

-Measure against a millimeter ruler to assure printout is accurate.
+Measure against a millimeter ruler to ensure the printout is accurate.

 FAQ